Genes That Repair the Spinal Cord in Fish Are Also Present in Humans

 For the paper, Drs.
 Morgan and Bloom collaborated with other scientists at University of Kentucky and Icahn School of Medicine at Mount Sinai.

-*News Release by Northwell Health: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Northwell Health.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.